ppommer/ppommer.github.io/README.md

 ## Production deployment

-Run `npm deploy` to check out the code to the `gh-pages` branch and auto-deploy.
+Run `npm run deploy` to check out the code to the `gh-pages` branch and auto-deploy.

 ## Analytics Setup